 - How easy is the item to transport?
 Can you easily slip it in your existing carry-on (size and weight) or use it as an alternate kids carry on item?

 - How quick and easy are they to inflate (and will they stay inflated) – or is a hard box with mattress better?

 - Will your airline allow the item to be used?
-Whilst the manufacturer’s websites for these products might claim they are safe for use, some individual airlines have now banned their use – Emirates is one example been brought to our attention very recently.
+Whilst the manufacturer’s websites for these products might claim they are safe for use, some individual airlines have now banned their use – you can see which airlines in this post.

 Infant Flying Products

 If you are looking to travel hands-free, the SkyBaby Travel Mattress might be the go.
 We had our reader trial one of these last summer and she reported back that although she ended up with a bassinet seat, it made life much easier for lifting baby in and out during the flight and gives you more flexibility to use your hands.
 The design is ultra lightweight (0.3kgs/0.66lbs) and can simply hang off your carry-on baby bag.

 The mattress attaches to your infant loop seat belt provided by the airline or can be rested on your knees.
 I went to use with my then 8 months old and decided he would be too big so I would suggest appropriate up to 6 months.

 Our best advice with a baby is to always try and get the bassinet seat.
 This is the seat in the bulkhead that has a wall immediately in front of it which you can hang a bassinet from.
 If you are worried about the disruptions, try a CoziGo bassinet cum stroller cover (formerly called a Flybabee).
 Not only are these great for on the plane but it doubles a sun cover on your stroller too.

 Have you read our infant ultimate guide to baby bassinets? essential reading for baby flying